 The Church extends to children who have reached the age of reason, generally around the age of seven, or second grade, the invitation to celebrate the Sacrament of Eucharist, the Bread of Life and Cup of Salvation.
 The initiation into the Christian community that took place at baptism now is further extended by inviting children to enter fully into the heart of Christian faith through participation in the Eucharist.
 Here at Good Shepherd Parish, First Communion is celebrated along with the Sacrament of Reconciliation in second grade.
 Children who have sufficient understanding and careful preparation to appreciate the nature of the sacrament and to receive it with faith and devotion, may receive the sacrament of the Eucharist.
 The preparation process is offered along with First Reconciliation in response to their awareness and desire to have a more intimate relationship with Jesus.
 As in First Reconciliation, your child will be asked to pray about preparing for this sacrament, parents and the catechist will determine their readiness.

-Children will participate in the Catechesis of the Good Shepherd program (atrium Level II or higher), or EDGE/Life Teen as an older student, for at least one year prior to the immediate preparation year.
+Children will participate in the Catechesis of the Good Shepherd program (atrium Level II or higher), or our other formation sessions as an older student, for at least one year prior to the immediate preparation year.
 Continuing formation takes place within the family, as parents are the primary educators of the faith, and the parish community.
 Preparation began with your child’s Baptism and when you first brought him or her to Mass.
 Your example of your love of God, the Mass and the sacraments and their importance in your life, as well as all of their catechetical formation, has continued to prepare them for this sacrament which is the source and summit of our Catholic faith.
-This approach is not limited to teaching things about the sacrament, but also includes initiating the children into a Christian way of living and worshipping in a community.
+This approach is not limited to teaching things about the sacrament, but also includes initiating the children into a Christian way of living and worshiping in a community.
 Catechesis leads children to discover the joy of living in communion with God and others.
 A child’s family and the Christian community’s day-by-day living of the Christian life becomes the first step in the child’s preparation to receive this sacrament.

 Children under the age of seven tend to think concretely.
 They grasp concepts like “unity” and “belonging” from experiences such as sharing, listening, eating, forgiving, conversing, thanking and celebrating.
 This means in effect, that much of their preparation for First Eucharist is to be derived from daily experiences.
 (National Directory for Catechesis # 122) Such life experiences are to be coupled with explanations of Eucharist adapted to children’s intellectual capacity and accompanied by further efforts to acquaint them with the main events of Jesus’ life.
 Children are to be taught that Eucharist (Holy Communion) is the real body and blood of Christ.
 What appears to be bread and wine is actually the living and life-giving body and blood of Christ.
 Catechists are to teach the Eucharist is the sign of the Lord’s abiding presence, which assists in the development of a true Eucharistic devotion.
 Appropriate instruction on the Eucharistic fast (one hour) is also to be provided for children.
 Children are to be helped to participate more meaningfully in the celebration of the Eucharistic liturgy.
 This includes instruction about the meaning of the ritual, symbols and parts of the Mass.